Optional Arguments

 or -S

 to pass in a directory of alternative cell segmentation masks.
-To learn more about how to create a directory of cell segmentation masks, see our Resegmentation Using Python tutorial and see the expected format of an Alternative Cell Segmentation Directory.
+For more information on how to create a directory of cell segmentation masks, see the Resegmentation Using Python tutorial and see the expected format of an Alternative Cell Segmentation Directory.

 --skip-cellprofiler